The Definitive Guide To AI In Healthcare

 - Pharmacogenomics: The drug interactions and efficacy vary from person to person and are influenced by genetic variations.
 Pharmacogenomics aims to understand the effect of these variations on individual responses to medications.
 Use of AI to sift through the large amount of data produced by genomic studies can help give useful insights into drug delivery mechanisms.

 - Drug discovery and drug combination analysis: Drug research takes numerous years and millions of dollars before the clinical trials and marketing of the drug can take place.
-Use of AI to streamline the drug discovery and drug repurposing processes has the potential to significantly reduce the time to market for new drugs and also reduce their costs.
+Use of AI to streamline the drug discovery and drug repurposing processes has the potential to significantly boost new drug development, reduce the time to market for the drugs and also reduce their costs.

 Real life applications